-We now consider a small change in the commodity price in foreign currency, d log P{N+1}^ , and study how this affects good prices, wage, and quantities (P, W, Q).
-All comparative exercises below assume that technology and factor supplies are fixed, d log Z = 0 and d log $\bar{L} = 0$.
+We now consider a small change in the commodity price in foreign currency, $d \log P{N+1}^$, and study how this affects good prices, wage, and quantities (P, W, Q).
+All comparative exercises below assume that technology and factor supplies are fixed, $d \log Z = 0$ and $d \log \bar{L} = 0$.
 This means that real GDP in our economy does not change with changes in commodity prices.
 This is a generalization of the two-sector result in Kehoe and Ruhl (2008).
-We provide a formal derivation of this statement in Proposition 3 of Appendix E.3.
+We formally derive this statement in Proposition 3 of Appendix E.3.
 Under this setup, we can focus on the cross-sectional responses of output and prices in different sectors to commodity price changes and their propagation throughout the production network.